yeunga/vostools/vos/new-commands-README.md

                [-i] [--overwrite] [--quick] [-L] [--ignore] [--head]
                source [source ...] destination

 Copy files from source to destination.
-A resource ID is required to to determine the service to be used.
+A resource ID is required to determine the service to be used.
 The resource ID will reside in a configuration file.
 Example resource IDs are ivo://ivoa.net/std/VOSpace#sync-2.1 and http://www.opencadc.org/std/storage#files-1.0.
 The former uses the vospace service while the latter uses the minoc service.

 Positional Argument | Description        |
 ----------------------------|----------------------|